 For-purpose organizations are tackling some of the most pressing issues of our time.
 At a time when foreign aid and charity seem to be losing ground, a plethora of for-purpose organizations is filling the gaps by coming up with new ideas and investing in social innovation.

-Therefore, it’s no wonder that for-purpose organizations are looking for workers who can think outside the box and mix elements from both private and public sector to revolutionize social impact.
+Therefore, it’s no wonder that for-purpose organizations are looking for workers who can think outside the box and mix elements from both the private and public sectors to revolutionize social impact.
 For-purpose organizations are notorious for fostering a great environment for innovation, and they need workers that can take advantage of that and thrive.

 For-purpose organizations are not looking for stagnate workers, but rather people who actively try to learn more about the cause they are devoting their careers to.
 That means knowing who are the change-makers, the main trends, the most important events, and publications related to a specific social impact area, as well as which skills are essential to advance the work of the organization.